-One of the major differences between Cub Scouts and Boy Scouts is the very important method, leadership development.
-In order to teach leadership, you have to let the boys lead.
+One of the major differences between Cub Scouts and Scouts BSA is the very important method, leadership development.
+In order to teach leadership, you have to let the girls lead.
 In fact, one of the more vigorous debates you can have in Scouting is over the feasibility of a scout-led troop.
 Some adult leaders will argue that while a scout-led troop is the BSA ideal, itʼs not possible in their particular troop for any or all of the following reasons:

 - the youth are too young,

 - too irresponsible,

 A scout-led troop is more work for the adult leadership, and therein is the problem, and our need for your cooperation and help.
 It is so much easier for the adults to just take charge themselves than to teach the necessary leadership skills to the scouts.

 All Scoutmasters and Assistant Scoutmasters are taught the basics of a scout-led troop and patrol in Scoutmaster Specifics.
 However putting that training into practice is often difficult without a mentor in the troop.
 The importance of a scout-led troop and patrol is emphasized in two chapters of the Scoutmasterʼs Handbook; chapter 3 “The Boy-Led Troop” starts with this strong statement:

 “Empowering boys to be leaders is the core of Scouting.
 Scouts learn by doing, and what they do is lead their patrols and their troop.
 The boys themselves develop a troop program, then take responsibility for figuring out how they will achieve the goals.
 One of our most important challenges is to train youth leaders to run the troop by providing direction, coaching and support.
 The boys will make mistakes now and then and will rely upon the adult leaders to guide them.
 But only through real hands-on experience as leaders can boys learn to lead.”